Complete Guide to an Online Philosophy Degree

 The study of philosophy involves critical thinking, reasoning, and comprehension skills.
 Philosophy has had a major impact on Western thought and intellectual history.
 Students studying philosophy will take classes in critical thinking, writing, ethics, and communication.
 Completion of an online philosophy degree indicates to employers that a student can approach problem-solving in a creative way.
 Philosophy programs often prepare students for careers in law, medicine, business, and education.

 The Council for Higher Education Accreditation (CHEA) provides accreditation to colleges and universities in the U.S. Accreditation ensures that a college, university, or program meets established standards.
 The curriculum of philosophy degrees can vary somewhat between schools.
 Attending a school that has been accredited ensures that you are receiving a degree that meets or exceeds the quality level set forth by the CHEA.
 Read More

 Comprehensive List of Accredited Online Schools - Philosophy Degrees (15)

 There are a variety of degree and certificate programs available for those interested in pursuing a degree in philosophy.
-Philosophy degrees are available at the associate, bachelor’s, master’s, doctorate, and certificate level.
+Philosophy degrees are available at the associate, bachelor’s, master’s, doctoral, and certificate level.